 15. Measure customer satisfaction.

 Use automated emails or prompts to gather information on customers who received help from your customer service email team in the past.
 Ask them to rate their overall satisfaction, and prompt them for additional comments.
-These surveys will help you understand not only whether or not your customer service email strategy is working, but why it is or isn’t working.
+With the help of these surveys, you can measure customer satisfaction as well as understand how well your customer service email strategy is working.

 16. Analyze high-level data.